Discover more from The Discourse Lounge

 We should want more/less vacancies depending on the kind of vacancies we're talking about but nobody likes to specify

-Much of the California housing discourse has been embroiled about vacant housing for the latter half of the 2010s.
+Much of the California housing discourse has been embroiled in vacant housing for the latter half of the 2010s.
 The vacancy debate appears numerous times on Twitter, presumably whenever the beams cross and Housing Twitter and (non-housing) Left Twitter intersect.
 One of the easiest ways to get over a thousand likes is to simply post there are 18 million vacant homes in the United States, but only 500,000 homeless people.
 It’s also a very easy way to start a housing war in your comments section with people pointing out those vacancies are largely in the middle of the country or in depopulating areas.

 It seems to be a very common refrain on the Left and I understand why.
 It invokes similar levels of anti-Capitalist sentiment I felt working in corporate retail.
 Dumping beverages down the drain or tossing perfectly good food in the trash that was a day over expiration, while the homeless were starving just a few feet away.
 It really wakes you up to the inequity of distribution and that’s how leftists view everything.